 ARTA imposes a mill levy of 5.000 mills for payment of the planning, design, acquisition, construction, installation, relocation and/or redevelopment and funding of regional transportation improvements as contemplated by ARTA (see "Services Provided" above).
-The District has agreed to levy an additional 0.510 mills due to a change in calculating the residential assessed valuation.
+The District has agreed to levy an additional 0.492 mills due to a change in calculating the residential assessed valuation.

-The calculation of the taxes levied is displayed on the Property Tax Summary page of the budget at the mill levy adopted by the District, which includes the ARI mill levy.
+The calculation of the taxes levied is displayed on the Property Tax Summary Page of the budget using the adopted mill levy imposed by the District.